Paralysis, Paraplegia, and Quadriplegia Injuries: Are You Eligible for Financial Recovery?

 Insurance adjusters will quickly ask you to provide a recorded statement about the accident, and they may ask you about your health and any bodily injuries.
 The reason you should never agree to provide such a statement before talking to a lawyer is because the insurance company will save that statement and try to use it against you down the road if litigation is pursued.

 This most commonly occurs if you respond to a question about your injuries and you may inadvertently state you are feeling “okay.”
 That alone could be enough for the insurance company to deny or reduce any potential settlement payout.

 Will It Cost Me an Arm and a Leg to Hire a Las Vegas Paralysis Injury Lawyer?

 No, it will not cost you a ton of money to hire a lawyer.
-In fact, it will actually cost you nothing upfront to retain the services of a skilled Las Vegas paralysis lawyer Adam Williams, Esq.
+In fact, it will actually cost you nothing upfront to retain the services of a skilled Las Vegas paralysis lawyer Zachary D. Clayton, Esq.
 This is because, in most injury cases, an attorney will work on a contingency fee basis.
 This means the lawyer’s fee is contingent on them securing a favorable outcome in your case.

 Overview of Contingency Fee Agreements in Paralysis Injury Cases

 This type of legal arrangement allows the injured party to hire an experienced lawyer without having to front the cost of legal fees.
 In a contingency fee arrangement, a lawyer’s fees will be deducted from the final settlement in your case — or from the final verdict at trial.
 In addition, most Las Vegas personal injury lawyers will also deduct any expenses that were fronted by the attorney.

 The exact contingent fee percentage will typically vary based on the type of case and when it gets resolved.

 Limited Amount of Time to Take Legal Action